RyanSR71/waveform_uncertainty/docs/source/index.rst

 **WaveformUncertainty** is a Python library for gravitational waveform uncertainty.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`installation` section for instructions.
+General information is present in the Content tab, tutorials are in the Examples tab, and code documentation is in the API tab.

 .. note::